-CED6113: Helping Relationships
+- CED6113: Helping Relationships - o CED6913: Applied Practicum and Treatment Planning Lab

-CED6913: Applied Practicum and Treatment Planning Lab
+- CED6922/6962: Counseling Practicum

-CED6922/6962: Counseling Practicum
+- o CED7123: Group Counseling Theory and Practice

-CED7932/7962: Counseling Internship I
+- o CED7932/7962: Counseling Internship I

-CED7942/7972: Counseling Internship II
+- CED7942/7972: Counseling Internship II

 Independent directed studies include reading, writing, and research projects done under the direction of a Richmont faculty member, unless special permission is granted from the Dean of the student's corresponding School to work with an adjunct faculty member.
 Students desiring independent directed study should first contact the Records Office to obtain independent study proposal instructions or download the packet from the Richmont website.
 Using the instructions provided, the student must submit a written proposal for the planned course directly to the professor who will direct the study for approval.